-The District is required to notify all 68th through 11th grade students and their parents about the postsecondary enrollment options College Credit Plus (CCP) program through multiple, easily accessible resources by March 1 of each school year.
+The District is required to notify all 6th through 11th grade students and their parents about the College Credit Plus (CCP) program through multiple, easily accessible resources by March 1 of each school year.
 The notice includes all information required by State law.
 The District promotes the CCP program on the District website, including details of current agreements with partnering colleges.

-Students and/or parent(s) are required to inform the principal the high school guidance counselor of intent to participate by March 30April 1 of the year in which the student wishes to enroll.
-Failure to inform the principal high school guidance counselor by the March 30April 1 deadline of intent to participate shall result in the student having to secure written permission from the Superintendent principal in order to participate in the program.
+Students and/or parent(s) are required to submit written notice of intent to participate to inform the principal of intent to participate by April 1 of the year in which the student wishes to enroll and may submit written notice as early as February 15.
+Failure to inform the principal by the April 1 deadline of intent to participate shall result in the student having to secure written permission from the principal in order to participate in the program.

-The District holds an annual informational session to which partnering colleges located within 30 miles of the school (or the closest college if none are located within 30 miles) are invited.
+The District holds an annual informational session between October 1 and February 15 to which partnering colleges located within 30 miles of the school (or the closest college if none are located within 30 miles) are invited.
 The informational session includes information on benefits and consequences of participation in CCP, and outlines any changes or additions to program requirements.